XiPrivateServers/Servers/servers/99_custom/nocturnal_souls.md

 ![BCNM 99](https://nocturnalsouls.net/images/update_notes/db99.jpg)

-- A focus to keep up with retail, we update monthly to bring the latest zones, content, skills, and gear to players.
+- We strive to keep aligned with the retail client each month to bring adventurers the latest zones, content, skills, and gear to players.
-- Numerous [custom vendors and shops](https://nocturnalsouls.net/overview/custom-vendors/) to ease progression and add quality of life.
+- Numerous [custom vendors and shops](https://nocturnalsouls.net/overview/custom-vendors/) have been added to ease progression and add quality of life services.
-- Be it convenience or information, our numerous [custom commands](https://nocturnalsouls.net/overview/custom-commands/) aid adventurers in every task, including a custom shop system and a TeleList allowing players to set their own teleport points and return later.
+- Be it convenience or information, our [custom commands](https://nocturnalsouls.net/overview/custom-commands/) aid adventurers in every task, including a custom shop system and a TeleList allowing players to set their own teleport points and return later.
-- A fully featured [Members Portal](https://members.nocturnalsouls.net) improving information transparency, adding features such as a auction management, offline storage, the ability to customize your avatar, and more!
+- A fully featured [Members Portal](https://members.nocturnalsouls.net) improving information transparency and adds features such as a auction management, offline storage, the ability to customize your avatar, and more!

 ### Jobs

 ![Training Dummies](https://nocturnalsouls.net/images/update_notes/training_dummies.jpg)

-- Level 99/99 main job and subjobs, all spells and weaponskills unlocked automatically as you level, and merit capacity automatically set to 99.
+- Level 99/99 main job and subjobs.
+All spells and weaponskills unlocked automatically as you level.
+Merit capacity is automatically set to 99.
-- Numerous quality-of-life enhancements to [job abilities](https://nocturnalsouls.net/overview/jobs-and-abilities/jobs), revitalizing typically unused skills for new uses.
+- A wealth of quality-of-life enhancements to [job abilities](https://nocturnalsouls.net/overview/jobs-and-abilities/jobs); including revitalizing typically unused skills for new uses.
 - Rework of numerous jobs themselves, including a fully custom [Beastmaster](https://nocturnalsouls.net/overview/jobs-and-abilities/jobs/bst) job redesigned from the ground up with better party mechanics, jug scaling, and 40+ custom jug pets.
+Unleash the beast!

 ### Systems

 ![Adventure Quest](https://nocturnalsouls.net/images/aq_masthead.jpg)

-- There's always variety with numerous [daily events](https://nocturnalsouls.net/overview/custom-content/daily-events/) featuring hot zones, login rewards, BCNMs, and hunts.
+- There's always variety of [daily events](https://nocturnalsouls.net/overview/custom-content/daily-events/) featuring hot zones, login rewards, BCNMs, and hunts.
 - New to FFXI or Nocturnal Souls?
-Our [Adventure Quest](https://nocturnalsouls.net/overview/custom-content/adventure-quest) system introduces you and gets you ready for tougher challenges.
+Our [Adventure Quest](https://nocturnalsouls.net/overview/custom-content/adventure-quest) system introduces you to the community and gets you ready for tougher challenges.
 - Tired of running the expansions?
 Our [Fast Track](https://nocturnalsouls.net/overview/custom-content/fast-tracks/) system gets you into the action allowing you to 'buy out' your expansion unlocks.
 - We believe "master jobs" are more than just an experience point grind, but are an opportunity to tell new stories.
 Our [Master Job](https://nocturnalsouls.net/overview/custom-content/job-quests/) system is an ongoing project to build comprenensive stories for all jobs with potent rewards and unlocks at each tier (thematic to Job Point bonuses).
 - Enjoy the exp grind but hate creating new characters?
 Our [New Game+](https://nocturnalsouls.net/overview/custom-content/new-game+/) system allows you to relevel your jobs (currently, up to 10 times) as part of a larger questline.